simonZhou86/dilran/README.md

 ```bash
 python3 ./inference.py
 ```
-If you are using different model, you may have to modify a little bit of the code.
+If you are using a different model, you may have to modify a little bit of the code.

 Comment out anything related to wandb in the code if you do not want to use it to visualize the result.